PacktPublishing/Learn-D3.js-Second-Edition/Part1/Chapter04/Tutorial/README.md

 ### _Learn D3.js Second Edition_ * Chapter 4
 # Creating a World Map with D3 and SVG Polygons

-This tutorial is part of _Learn D3.js Second Edition", Chapter 4_.
+This tutorial is part of _Learn D3.js Second Edition, Chapter 4_.
 It shows how to read a standard public-domain JSON data source containing geographic coordinates to draw a world map using D3.
 You will learn how to draw the shapes of all countries using scaled latitude and longitude coordinates from a data file as vertices of SVG polygons, and color the shapes using random colors.

-The [GeoJSON](https://geojson.org/,{target="_blank"}) file was previously used in the Canvas map example from *Chapter 2* (see [Chapter02/Canvas/2-canvas-map.html](../../Chapter02/Canvas/2-canvas-map.html)), but this time we draw the map with D3 and SVG.
+The [GeoJSON](https://geojson.org/) file was previously used in the Canvas map example from *Chapter 2* (see [Chapter02/Canvas/2-canvas-map.html](../../Chapter02/Canvas/2-canvas-map.html)), but this time we draw the map with D3 and SVG.

 **NOTE:** In this tutorial, we won’t use any methods from the *d3-geo* module (covered in *Chapters 19* and *20*).
 The goal is to use only familiar D3 and SVG features.